vanhauser-thc/qemu_taint/README.md

 2. Some syscall are not covered:

-  * NR_remap_file_pages, NR_copy_file_range: these are not implemented in qemu:
+  * NR_remap_file_pages, NR_copy_file_range: these are not implemented in qemu
   * NR_sendfile, NR_sendfile64: write directly to a fd, so no memory access.
 This is not interpretated as taint.
 However a warning is given.
-  * NR_truncate, NR_truncate64: only if it truncates to 0 we stop taining, otherwise it is ignored
+  * NR_[f]truncate, NR_[f]truncate64: only if it truncates to 0 we stop watching for `open*`, otherwise it is ignored
   * NR_open_by_handle_at: not supported (PRs welcome)

-3. Complex things will not be detected, e.g. a rename or symlink on the file.
+3. Complex things will not be detected, e.g. a rename or symlink on the file and then working on it.

 4. No care for speed.
 It is fast enough but could be made faster.